How to Cook Meat on a Carnivore Diet

 Searing might be the most important technique you need to know for cooking meat.
 It’s a quick way to cook steaks, burgers, pork chops, fish, and seafood on the stovetop.
 This approach is also used for liver and other organ meats, although, there are many ways to cook liver without flour

-By using high heat, a stainless steel, cast iron, or pure ceramic skillet, and usually a little bit of fat, you arrange the meat in the pan in a single layer and let it cook until the first side gets a nice golden brown crust.
+By using high heat, a stainless steel, cast iron cookware, or pure ceramic skillet, and usually a little bit of fat, you arrange the meat in the pan in a single layer and let it cook until the first side gets a nice golden brown crust.
 Then, flip and repeat on the second side.
 Wait until the pan is very hot before adding the fat and meat.

 A steak usually cooks for 2-4 minutes per side, depending on how thick it is and how rare or cooked you like it.
 Some people like to finish the steak by broiling, but it is not necessary.